JuanEcheagaray75/Data-Science-and-Math-Notes/Semestre 4/Data Science Analysis/Metrics.md

 $k$ usually stays between 3 and 5, but it can be expanded to higher values.
 Normally it's kept low because cross-validation is a computationally expensive task (you'll see when you implement it).

-The method used will regularly return a list of $k$ accuracy values, it's a common practice to then use the mean to leverage the mdoel performance.
+The method used will regularly return a list of $k$ accuracy values, it's a common practice to then use the mean to leverage the model performance.

 ##### Implementation